Updated December 2022

-People who have not practised as a nurse or midwife for between five and ten years and who do not hold registration, are required to lodge an application for provisional registration.
-The assessment of the application will determine whether the applicant will be required to demonstrate successful completion of:
+People who have not practised as a nurse or midwife for between five and 10 years and who are not registered, are required to lodge an application for provisional registration.
+The assessment of the application will determine whether the applicant will be required to complete:

 (see the definitions for supervised practice and NMBA-approved programs of study).

-A nurse and/or a midwife who has held non-practising registration and not practised for between five years and 10 years and is seeking general registration, is required to lodge an application for general registration.
-The assessment of the application will determine whether the nurse or midwife will be required to demonstrate successful completion of:
+A nurse or a midwife with non-practising registration who has not practised for between five years and 10 years and is seeking general registration, is required to lodge an application for general registration.
+The assessment of the application will determine whether the nurse or midwife will be required to complete:

-A nurse and/or a midwife who holds general registration and has not practised for between five and 10 years can contact Ahpra directly or must declare at registration renewal that they do not meet the requirements of the Registration standard: Recency of practice.
-The assessment of the application will determine whether the nurse or midwife will be required to demonstrate successful completion of:
+A nurse and/or a midwife with general registration and has not practised for between five and 10 years can contact Ahpra directly or must declare at registration renewal that they do not meet the requirements of the Registration standard: Recency of practice.
+The assessment of the application will determine whether the nurse or midwife will be required to complete:

 If a person is seeking registration as both a nurse and a midwife, evidence is needed that supports recent practice within the person’s context/scope, knowledge and skills in each profession.
 Any common elements of practice should be determined using the respective standards for practice.
 See also the Fact sheet: Registration as a nurse and a midwife (dual registration).

-A person who was registered on the basis of a sole qualification in mental health, paediatric or disability nursing, and no longer holds registration or has held non-practising registration for more than five years in Australia, will have their application assessed to determine whether the person will be required to demonstrate successful completion of:
+A person who was registered on the basis of a sole qualification in mental health, paediatric or disability nursing, and no longer holds registration or has held non-practising registration for more than five years in Australia, will have their application assessed to determine whether the person will be required to complete:

 Once registered with the NMBA, a notation will be applied to the person’s registration stating: solely qualified in the area of mental health nursing/paediatric nursing/disability nursing.
 This notation will appear on the public register, which is accessible from the NMBA website.